-According to DEA and FBI memoranda and other contemporaneous records, senior Department officials sanctioned the development of Sectors in the early 1990s.
-The DEA's historical records reflect that in January 1992 Attorney General William Barr provided approval for the Sectors program, including Sector, after receiving a program briefing, which the Deputy Attorney General also attended.
+According to DEA and FBI memoranda and other contemporaneous records, senior Department officials sanctioned the development of the early 1990s.
+The DEA's historical records reflect that in January 1992 Attorney General William Barr provided approval for the program, including after receiving a program briefing, which the Deputy Attorney General also attended.
 The FBI Director also received a program briefing during that same time period.
 The DEA did not provide us with any formal document codifying the Department's approval of the program (besides implicit approval in the Memorandum of Understanding (MOU) discussed below).
-Nor did the DEA provide us with any formal document discussing the legal basis for what were then novel aspects of the program regarding the proposed use of the DEA administrative subpoena authority for collecting bulk data through Sector.
+Nor did the DEA provide us with any formal document discussing the legal basis for what were then novel aspects of the program regarding the proposed use of the DEA administrative subpoena authority for collecting bulk data through

-In June 1992, 5 months after the Attorney General's briefing, the DEA Administrator, the FBI Director, the Assistant Attorney General for the Criminal Division, and a senior Department of Defense official executed the Exercise program MOU, which set forth the terms of program's operations, including that the DEA's Deputy Assistant Administrator for NS served as the Program Manager, and the Department (without specifying a particular DOJ component) had legal oversight authority over the program.
+In June 1992, 5 months after the Attorney General's briefing, the DEA Administrator, the FBI Director, the Assistant Attorney General for the Criminal Division, and a senior Department of Defense official executed the program MOU, which set forth the terms of program's operations, including that the DEA's Deputy Assistant Administrator for NS served as the Program Manager, and the Department (without specifying a particular DOJ component) had legal oversight authority over the program.
 Contemporaneous documents showed that the Criminal Division filled this oversight role, which included signing the MOU on behalf of the Department.

 We determined that over the years since 1992, the DEA, in its role as Program Manager, briefed numerous incoming senior Department officials about the program over the course of its existence, including most of the Attorneys General and Deputy Attorneys General serving during that period.
-Although these briefings noted that the course of its administrative subpoena, we found no evidence that these briefings included a discussion of any legal issues raised by the DEA's use of its administrative subpoena authority to collect bulk data through the program.56 Available

-56 In response to a draft version of this report, the DEA commented that various DOJ officials over the years had many questions on this usage.
+Although these briefings noted that the collection was obtained by administrative subpoena, we found no evidence that these briefings included a discussion of any legal issues raised by the DEA's use of its administrative subpoena authority to collect bulk data through the program.
+So Available officials over the years had many questions on this usage.
 To the extent this occurred, we saw no evidence of it.
-According to one DEA manager who provided multiple "read on" briefings to senior Department managers over several years, the second portion of the second briefing typically lasted only 3 to 4 minutes, and he did not recall any senior managers raising any questions regarding the second briefings were records show that the description of second was a small part of a much larger presentation relating to second second and other DEA programs.
+According to one DEA manager who provided multiple "read on" briefings to senior Department managers over several years, the portion of the portion of the briefing typically lasted only 3 to 4 minutes, and he did not recall any senior managers raising any questions regarding the collection.
+This DEA manager noted that the principles were was disseminated beyond a few people at the DEA and the Criminal Division, let alone formally adopted as the Department's analysis of these issues.